Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

 Figure~\ref{fig:presswake} presents the instantaneous pressure contours for one undulatory cycle for the optimal profile, shown alongside the anguilliform and carangiform profiles for a comparative analysis.
 Distinct differences in the pressure distribution are evident among the three profiles, particularly near the anterior and posterior regions.
 These variations arise due to the out-of-phase head motion exhibited by the optimal profile compared to the anguilliform case.
 The overall pressure magnitude is higher in the optimal profile, which indicates stronger flow-body interaction and better hydrodynamics performance.
 In contrast, the anguilliform profile displays relatively lower pressure levels, while the carangiform profile exhibits minimal pressure variation near the head.
-The stronger flow–body interaction in the optimal profile is further supported by the hydrodynamic performance metrics shown in Fig.~\ref{fig:forces}, which presents the instantaneous variations in axial force, lateral force, and the work performed by the foil over one undulatory cycle.
-The optimal profile exhibits significantly higher force magnitudes with minimal phase lag.
-A particularly notable observation is that the instantaneous work performed by the optimal profile becomes negative during certain phases of the cycle, a feature not observed in the carangiform profiles.
-This negative work indicates that the surrounding fluid imparts energy to the body, effectively performing work on the foil.
-Such fluid-to-body energy transfer facilitates partial energy recovery and reduces the net energetic cost of undulation, thereby enhancing overall propulsive efficiency.
+The stronger flow–body interaction in the optimal profile is further supported by the hydrodynamic performance metrics shown in Fig.~\ref{fig:forces}, which presents the instantaneous variations in axial force, lateral force, and the work performed by the foil over one undulatory cycle. \ed{The optimal profile exhibits significantly higher force magnitudes with minimal phase lag.
+Although the mean work consumption of the optimal profile is slightly higher than that of the conventional profiles, it achieves faster propulsion, resulting in improved overall efficiency.
+In other words, the optimizer identifies a profile that prioritizes higher propulsive speed.
+The contour maps of mean work and propulsive speed for both the optimal and anguilliform profiles are presented in Fig.~\ref{fig:velwork}.
+It is observed that the optimal profile achieves a higher propulsive speed than the anguilliform case, albeit at the expense of increased work consumption, as illustrated in the region $0.9 \le \lambda^* \le 1.5$ in Fig.~\ref{fig:velwork}, where enhanced efficiency is observed.
+Importantly, the relative increase in propulsive speed slightly exceeds the corresponding increase in work, indicating a more favorable performance trade-off.
+Consequently, this imbalance leads to an overall improvement in propulsive efficiency, rendering the optimal profile superior to the anguilliform profile. }